 Technology Abuse is the new weapon of choice- a form of controlling behaviour that involves the use of technology as a means to harass, coerce or stalk another person.
+Technology Abuse is also commonly referred to as:

 The act of monitoring, tracking and harassment through technology devices can magnify a victim’s sense of imprisonment and isolation within a relationship, previous relationship or everyday life.
 Tech abuse makes victims feel as though their perpetrators are omnipresent in their lives and that there’s no escape – even after a relationship has ended.